 FIRST LEGO League (FLL) is made for kids 9-14 years old.
 If your child is turning 9 during the competition year, they can qualify for being 9 years old.

 Most kids in this competition were 11-14 years old.
 Being 9 is a big challenge.
 Kids that young do not usually have the attention span for all the tasks needed to do well.
 This doesn’t mean they shouldn’t compete.
 It just means you could have challenges getting your kids to focus on their project work.

 FLL is a Lot of Work

-This league is not for the faint of heart.
+I can tell you that I learned that FIRST LEGO League is not for the faint of heart.
 There is a lot of work.
 Distinctly three different scoring components exist for this competition.

 - Robot Challenges – This is the area that most people think of when they think of robotic competitions.
 Unfortunately, the scoring is not weighted heavily in this category like most would think.
 Our MindBlasters team was EXCELLENT in this category, placing 2nd in a field of 7 teams!
 Very proud of our team on what they accomplished there.